hestiacp/hestiacp-docs/admin_docs/rest_api.rst

       - Connection failed.
 Host is unreachable
    *  - 16
       - E_FTP
-      - FTP serveris not responding
+      - FTP server is not responding
    *  - 17
       - E_DB
       - Database server is not responding